JhonBob999/cnn-scrapper-example/README.md

     ```bash
     python cnn_scraper/spiders/medium.py

 💡 Make sure cookies.json is available.
-If Cloudflare blocks the scraper, update cookies manually using F12 - Application - Storage - Cookies - medium.com(website)
+If Cloudflare blocks the scraper, update cookies manually!
-    Copy all cookies which are only for medium.com. !IMPORTANT! !PLACE COOKIES WHICH ARE ONLY THAT WEBSITE WHAT YOU ARE TRYING TO PARSE!
+### 🔄 Updating Cookies
+1. Open **F12 → Application → Storage → Cookies**.
+2. Copy cookies for **medium.com** only.
+3. Save them in `cookies.json`.

+⚠ **IMPORTANT:** Place only cookies that belong to the target website you are parsing.

 📊 Example Output (medium_articles.json)